Young Carers

 Carers in Hertfordshire Young Carers Service is commissioned by Hertfordshire County Council to offer a range of support to young carers on behalf of the County Council, including:

-- Raising awareness and early identification of young carers through campaigns, including delivery of training to schools and supporting schools to adopt a whole school approach to identifying and supporting young carers, awareness and training to other professionals;
+• Raising awareness and early identification of young carers through campaigns, including delivery of training to schools and supporting schools to adopt a whole school approach to identifying and supporting young carers, awareness and training to other professionals;

-- Transitional assessment and support for young carers through key transitions, including school transitions or transitioning into adult carer where a young carer wish to continue providing care;
+• Transitional assessment and support for young carers through key transitions, including school transitions or transitioning into adult carer where a young carer wish to continue providing care;

-- Offering support through a range of activities as well as coordination of a countywide young carers Council to ensure young carers have a voice and contribute to service development and improvements;
+• Coordination of a countywide young carers Council to ensure young carers have a voice and contribute to service development and improvements;

-- Mentoring support for young carers provided by Safe Space.
+• Access to mentoring support for young carers provided by Safe Space.

 Young Carers